jchou03/Spring2023-CS411-Semester-Project/docs/Proposal.md

 Potential APIs: Weather API, trail conditions

-Idea: An app to see where your friends are studying on campus (GPS coords/api, Google Maps, Instagram messaging) We would be able to look at the location of our friends on where they study We will be using instagram messaging to communicate with friends
+Idea: An app to see where your friends are studying on campus (GPS coords/api, Google Maps, Instagram messaging) \[approved\] We would be able to look at the location of our friends on where they study We will be using instagram messaging to communicate with friends
 - Database: